salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2022-08-08-trouble-coredata-migration.md

 <br>

-_Note: It's recommended to place the following code prior to the initialization of the SDK_
+_Note: It's recommended to place the following code prior to the initialization of the SDK to ensure the completion callback (passed into setAutoMergePolicy) is set prior to initialization_

 {% include tabbed_gists.html sectionId="automatic_merging_optin" names="Swift,Obj-C" gists="https://gist.github.com/sfmc-mobilepushsdk/45eff5f9d313ea752b12a7a74acd7667.js,https://gist.github.com/sfmc-mobilepushsdk/b462cec6e9a2b66dbcf64d75a0406839.js" %}